A PDE-ODE Coupled Spatio-Temporal Mathematical Model for Fire Blight During Bloom: Mathematical model

+Infection in our model follows a two-step process, as is common for many infectious disease models.
+Per \ref{A7} the infection rate depends on the density of host associated pathogen, which we denote by $f(B)$ in (\ref{S:ode}), (\ref{I:ode}).
+This infection incurs if the pathogen density exceeds a certain threshold.
+Assuming that the expression of virulence factors, as it is often the case for bacterial diseases, is controlled by a quorum sensing mechanism.
+To allow for cell and environment specific variability in the expression of virulence factors, we propose to model the dependence of the infection on bacterial density by a smooth Hill (rather than Heaviside) function,

+where parameter $M_1$ (per day) is the maximum infection rate, and $A_1$ (CFUs per meter) is the average critical population density, that controls expression of virulence factors.
+The Hill exponent $n_1>1$ controls how swift the switch from an almost negligible to a proportional infection rate is.
+Similarly, per \ref{A8}, we assume that the dying off of flowers due to the disease depends on the infection level of the host, i.e. on~$I$.
+Thus we have this expressed by a function~$g(I)$ in~(\ref{I:ode}) and~(\ref{R:ode}).
+Assuming that at low infection levels this is negligible, but becomes proportional to the density of infected hosts if the number of infected hosts is large, we again introduce a smooth threshold function for this process, namely

+Here the constant parameter $M_2$ (per day) is the maximum host death rate, and $A_2$ (flowers per meter) is the threshold parameter that describes the switch from an almost negligible to a proportional death rate.
+The Hill exponent $n_2>1$ controls how swift this switch is.
+Going forward, in our simulations and analysis, we will use

+for convenience.
+We do not think that fixing these parameters has a major influence on model behavior.

-For a time scale, we work in the units of days.
-Since bloom typically lasts a few weeks, and since control strategies change daily with the weather, this appears to be the most appropriate.
-A full list of the model parameters and their units is presented in Table 1.
+As pointed out above, the model we propose is for the period of bloom, which typically lasts only a few weeks.
+Therefore the time scale that we consider is of the order of days.
+This suggests that the usual analytical methods that are commonly employed to study long term behaviour of such dynamical models as $t\rightarrow \infty$ might be limited in what they can predict.
+A full list of the model parameters and their units are presented in Table \ref{param_tab}.